C2SP/C2SP/age.md

 #### Recipient stanza

-A recipient stanza starts with `->`, followed by one or more space-separated arguments, and a base64-encoded body wrapped at 64 columns.
+A recipient stanza starts with `->`, followed after a space by one or more space-separated arguments, and a base64-encoded body wrapped at 64 columns.
 The body MUST end with a line shorter than 64 characters, which MAY be empty.